CLUES

 About CLUES

-This course is divided into two semesters: a three-hour course in the Fall semester and a three-hour course in the Spring semester.
-The classroom curriculum experience will be brought to life through co-curricular activities such as interacting with major Texas A&M administrators, sampling food from all over the world, and attending performances.
+This course is divided into two semesters: a three-hour course in the fall semester and a three-hour course in the spring semester.
+The classroom curriculum experience is brought to life through co-curricular activities such as interacting with major Texas A&M administrators, sampling food from all over the world and attending performances.

 Over the years students have shared: